xcpretty/xcpretty/README.md

     $ gem install xcpretty

-XCPretty requires Ruby 1.8.7 or above.
+`xcpretty` requires Ruby 1.8.7 or above.

 ## Usage

-XCPretty is designed to be piped with `xcodebuild` and thus keeping 100% compatibility with it.
+`xcpretty` is designed to be piped with `xcodebuild` and thus keeping 100% compatibility with it.
 This means, when `xcodebuild` works, `xcpretty` works.
 It's even a bit faster than `xcodebuild` only, since it saves your terminal some prints.